- Daily & Weekly newsletters

 Other pensions such as the complementary pension paid by a pension fund or other pension scheme are to be reported usually under code 1211/2211.
 Pensions paid by the European Institutions are not liable to tax, but pensions paid by other international organisations usually are.

 In Belgium, employer funded pensions are geared to be paid out in the form of a pension capital.
 There is a 5.55% social security contribution and a fixed tax rate of 10% if you take your pension at the legal retirement age of 65.
 The code will normally be 1215/2215.

 If there are special forms of pension, the pay slip issued by a Belgian organisation will clarify the code.
 If it is an overseas pension, you have to work out in which code the pension goes.

 Please note that if you receive an overseas state pension that may be liable to tax in the other country.
-If you receive a government pension from another country, that will definitely be taxable there.
-Private pensions paid by an overseas pension fund or scheme are usually taxable in Belgium but that depends on the double tax treaty (check the list), e.g. a pension from the U.K. is normally taxable there, unless you first took out your pension before 2013.
+If you receive a government pension from another country, that will almost always be taxable there.
+Private pensions paid by an overseas pension fund or scheme are usually taxable in Belgium but that depends on the double tax treaty (check thelist), e.g. a pension from the U.K. is normally taxable there, unless you took out your pension for the first time before 2013.

 Savings and investments

 Box VII is for the income of your investments, i.e. dividends and interest.

 These are normally taxed at source; the (Belgian) bank or the company that pays the dividend deducts 30% tax when they pay out.
 If that is the case, you don't have to declare the interest or dividends in your tax return, but foreign banks do not withhold Belgian tax.